qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/gdal/rasterconversion.rst

 .......

 ``XYZ ASCII file`` [table]
-  Table file containing values exported from the raster band.
+  Table file containing the values exported from the raster band.

 .. _gdalpcttorgb:

 PCT to RGB
 ----------
-Convert an 8bit paletted image to 24bit RGB.
+Converts an 8bit paletted image to 24bit RGB.

 This utility will convert a pseudocolor band on the input file into an output RGB file of the desired format.